Cooking with Pantry Staples

 Filling Rice Grains

 If there is one staple ingredient every household shouldn’t be without, it’s quality rice.
 This filling grain is naturally loaded with vitamins and minerals and it’s free of allergens like gluten and dairy.
-It’s cost-efficient and so versatile it can be used in anything from side salads, to oven-baked dishes to creamy desserts.
+It’s cost-efficient and so versatile it can be used in anything from side salads, to oven-baked dishes to creamy desserts, like a tasty rice pudding.
 Discover just how versatile it can be in these kid-friendly recipes.

 Save a few of those enchilada tortillas to make these Cheesy Chicken Quesadillas into a crave-worthy snack or a quick and tasty lunch!
 Fill your tortilla wraps with BBQ chicken, shredded cheese and top with your favorite store-bought salsa.
 This simple recipe is made with Carolina® Ready to Heat Jasmine Rice so you can make this into a quick and delicious cooking lesson that is fun for the whole family.